 1) Policy documents

-We track a wide range of public policy documents for mentions, and are adding more every month.
+We track a wide range of public policy documents for mentions.
 We define policy documents as any policy, guidance, or guidelines document from a governmental or non-governmental organisation.

 2) Mainstream media